-Understand the passage within its literary context, genre and, at a basic level, its historical/cultural/social setting.

-Do an in-depth, close reading of a biblical passage, by analyzing key words and phrases, and grammatical, syntactical and literary features of the text.

-Summarize the main themes and theological message of a biblical text.

-Identify the key places within the passage where various interpretive options present themselves, and, at the most important points of the text under study, weigh the validity of various/alternate interpretations of that passage or book in a discerning, responsible and thoughtful manner, and express his/her preference among the various options.

-Demonstrate (hermeneutical) humility towards the correctness of one's own interpretive decisions.

-Show the theological implications of the exegetical study by identifying and outlining principles, core values and virtues arising from/out of/present in the biblical text.

-Appropriate the biblical text for today by re-contextualizing its meaning and significance in the life of the (individual) believer and the community of faith as a whole, with an awareness of the similarities and differences between the ancient and contemporary contexts/horizons.

-Use various Greek-English and/or Hebrew-English tools such as concordances and lexicons to enable beginning-level skills in word studies and biblical theology.

-Gather excellent academic (not popular) resources such as commentaries, periodical or dictionary articles, monographs, etc., to enable an informed reading and exegesis of a particular biblical passage.
+- Understand the passage within its literary context, genre and, at a basic level, its historical/cultural/social setting. - Do an in-depth, close reading of a biblical passage, by analyzing key words and phrases, and grammatical, syntactical and literary features of the text. - Summarize the main themes and theological message of a biblical text. - Identify the key places within the passage where various interpretive options present themselves, and, at the most important points of the text under study, weigh the validity of various/alternate interpretations of that passage or book in a discerning, responsible and thoughtful manner, and express his/her preference among the various options. - Demonstrate (hermeneutical) humility towards the correctness of one's own interpretive decisions. - Show the theological implications of the exegetical study by identifying and outlining principles, core values and virtues arising from/out of/present in the biblical text. - Appropriate the biblical text for today by re-contextualizing its meaning and significance in the life of the (individual) believer and the community of faith as a whole, with an awareness of the similarities and differences between the ancient and contemporary contexts/horizons. - Use various Greek-English and/or Hebrew-English tools such as concordances and lexicons to enable beginning-level skills in word studies and biblical theology. - Gather excellent academic (not popular) resources such as commentaries, periodical or dictionary articles, monographs, etc., to enable an informed reading and exegesis of a particular biblical passage.

-E. EQUITY OF ACCESS

-Students with permanent or temporary disabilities who need academic accommodations must contact the Accessibility Services at the Centre for Academic Excellence to register and discuss their specific needs.
-New students must self-identify and register with the Accessibility Office at the beginning of the semester or as early as possible to access appropriate services.
-Current students must renew their plans as early as possible to have active accommodations in place.

-F. SUMMARY OF ASSIGNMENTS AND GRADING
+D. SUMMARY OF ASSIGNMENTS AND GRADING